 The combined total of any files you attach to an email must not exceed 25 MB.

-You can, however, attach a file(s) totalling up to 50 MB within a client task.
+You can, however, attach a file(s) totaling up to 50 MB within a client task.

-You can easily resize images uploaded into your account by using our resizing tool.
+You can easily resize images uploaded to your account by using our resizing tool.

 To resize an image, simply use the insert image icon, upload or drag and drop into the module and resize using the slider tool below.

 Limit of number of files on an email